CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/SAP-on-the-Microsoft-Cloud/01-Getting-started(v2).md

-# **Getting Started with Your AVW-SAP-on-Azure Workshop**
+# **Getting Started with Your SAP on Azure Workshop**

-Welcome to your AVW-SAP-on-Azure workshop!
+Welcome to your SAP on Azure workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**